allegheny-college-sandbox/cmpsc-100-fall-2019-practical-04/README.md

 # CMPSC 100-03 Practical Session 4

 In this practical session, we address a real problem in the world of gators: minimizing the amount of coins returned as change when a gator buys something.
-Generally, gators can grasp onto or chomp paper currency, but coins prove a little harder to manage.
+Generally, gators can grasp onto or chomp paper currency, but coins prove a little harder to manage (hint: because "no thumbs").
 Let's make it easy on G. Wiz and his friends by helping cashiers give back as few coins as possible.

+(Note: it is strange, but the gator world uses a system of currency _exactly_ like that of the human world.)

 Along the way, we're going to explore using a couple more `assignment operators`, in this case, `-=` and `+=`.